There are many ways other than entertainment, that video games help kids.

 For instance, when you watch your kid playing “Legend of Zelda,” he or she will have to think, plan, negotiate, and try many strategies to advance.

 Also, many games allow gamers to be creative but follow the rules and regulations of the game.

-Although games are not labeled as educational, they can help kids make decisions, become creative, use new strategies and also express their personalities.
+Although games are not labeled as educational, they can help kids decide, become creative, use new strategies and express their personalities.

-Modern video games have been designed on specific story-lines and contents that are easy to follow and well-written.
+They have designed modern video games on specific story-lines and contents easy to follow and well written.

 The content of some games can help gamers read and research more about their topics.